 Surround yourself with the positive people.

 When selecting a wedding party and asking other friends to be involved in the wedding, select people who have positive attitudes and those who, as Bill O’Reilly says are, lookout for you.
 Single girlfriends, your older single sister, even your brother may feel a tad envious of your engagement.
 For the most part, this is a passing phase, but that does not make it any easier for you to deal with.
-These people may often criticize your decisions, attempt to have attention diverted away from you with their own theatrics, or simply try to make themselves the focus of many decisions (the style of the bridesmaids dresses, what foods they like or dislike for the meal, or which date for the wedding is better for her schedule).
+These people may often criticize your decisions, attempt to have attention diverted away from you with their own theatrics, or simply try to make themselves the focus of many decisions (the style of the outfits, what foods they like or dislike for the meal, or which date for the wedding is better for his/her schedule).
 If and when this situation arises, try your best to walk away from it and ignore it.
 Realize their behaviour is not your fault, and if they must be included in the celebrations, have your mother or a trusted friend intercept the stressful dealings with these people.

 Make your ceremony mean something.